Sreevalsan J. Menon: Biography

 Menon's two songs ("I Be Here" and "I Have Secrets") and background score for Saint Dracula has been qualified for songs and original score categories of 85th Academy Awards.

 The background score by Sreevalsan for the film Ottaal which won the crystal bear at the Berlin festival 2016 was praised for its laid back music in the award citation.

+He has been awarded the Best music director for the television series "Etho Janmakalppanyil" in the Asianet Television Awards 2024.

 Known for the spiritual quality of his renditions, Sreevalsan's carnatic music style is marked by a majestic sweep in Krithi rendering, brevity in alapana, meaningful Niraval elaborations; all in sync with a perfect alignment to Sruthi.

 Sreevalsan has also carved a niche area for himself through his thematic musical productions on the Rains, Seasons, Rasas and Temples of Kerala.

+Sreevalsan is a renowned speaker who delivers sessions on music.
+He has also been a TEDx speaker, presenting his innovative proposition on the ten most popular music scales worldwide.

 Personal life

 Menon is married to Indu since 8 September 1996 and they have a daughter Subadra and a son Narayanan who are also known for their musical talent.